RandalRoot/CloudBeesDemo/docs/index.md

 _Figure 3.
 Customizing the Python installation_

 The Mac installer has fewer options than the Windows version and more text to read, but selecting the default options is fine.
-At the inend of the installation your newly installed files will appear in Finder (Figure 4).
+Your newly installed files will appear in Finder (Figure 4).

  _Steps:_
-  1. Read the introduction page then select **Continue**
+  1. Read the introduction page, then select **Continue**
-  2. Read the Read Me page then select **Continue**
+  2. Read the Read Me page, then select **Continue**
-  3. Read the License page then select **Continue**
+  3. Read the License page, then select **Continue**
   4. Select **Agree** to continue the installation
-  5. Read the Installation Type page then select **Install**
+  5. Read the Installation Type page, then select **Install**
   6. Close **Finder** after it appears

 <img src="./images/Figure04.png" alt="The Python Installation app on Mac" width="100%" height="100%" />